Hey 'Speak English' guy, you forgot something

 The Dutch, of course, began to colonize North America with the establishment of trading posts in New York as early as 1613.
 They spoke Dutch.
 When German immigrants poured into Pennsylvania in the late seventeenth century, the German language took root and spread westward; one Virginia county petitioned Congress to print federal laws in German as well as English, to aid farmers who spoke only German.

-There is no question, although English has always been front and center because of British occupation that began with the Plymouth Colony, immigration has played a huge role in the demographic and linguistic patterns of the United States.
+There is no question: although English has always been front and center because of British occupation that began with the Jamestown Colony and then the Plymouth Colony, immigration has played a huge role in the demographic and linguistic patterns of the United States.

 And, it should be firmly noted, the United States has no official language.

-Note: Editor's note: This story has been updated from an earlier version to include reference to the Jamestown colony and clarify a reference to Hawaiians as migrant laborers, pre-Hawaiian statehood, in 19th century California.